Xpert Environmental Services

 (Culture samples can take 10 days.)

-The purpose of air sampling is to determine the type and amount of airborne contamination in a building.
-Air sampling may be necessary if the presence of mold allergens or toxins is suspected but cannot be identified by a visual inspection.
-When air sampling is performed, both the indoor and outdoor air are sampled, so the results can be compared to see if a problem exists.
+The purpose of an indoor air quality testing is to determine the type and amount of airborne contamination in a building.
+Air sampling may be necessary if the presence of mold allergens or toxic mold is suspected but cannot be identified visually.
+When mold air testing is performed, both the indoor and outdoor air are sampled, so the results can be compared to see if a problem exists.
 Typically, the indoor sample is taken while the heating and/or air conditioning unit is operating.
 This will ensure the interior air is effectively tested.
 A certified inspector, trained in appropriate sampling methodology, shall perform all necessary air monitoring.
-Air monitoring is essential if there is evidence from a visual inspection that the ventilation systems may be contaminated.
+Air monitoring is essential if there is evidence from a visual test that the ventilation systems may be contaminated.
 The purpose of such air monitoring is to assess the extent of contamination throughout the building.
 Sampling should be conducted while ventilation systems are operating.
-Air monitoring is necessary if the presence of mold is suspected in a particular area of the structure (i.e. a microbial volatile odor is detected) but cannot be identified through a visual inspection or bulk sampling.
+Air monitoring is necessary if the presence of mold is suspected in a particular area of the structure (i.e. a microbial volatile odor is detected) but cannot be identified visually or by bulk sampling.
 The purpose of such air monitoring is to determine the location and/or extent of mold contamination.
 Air monitoring is also necessary if the building inhabitants are suffering from health problems which are or may be associated with fungal exposure.
 If air monitoring is performed, for comparative purposes, outdoor air samples should be collected concurrently at an air intake, if possible, and at a location representative of outdoor air.
 The outdoor control air test is very helpful in evaluating whether there is an internally generated mold problem.
 Such a problem may exist if indoor mold tests report mold levels that are either (a) higher than the outdoor control air test or (b) present indoors but absent from the outdoor control test.

 Tape Lift / Swab Sampling: